-Charlie Hamilton - Americas Pastime Tours
+Charlie Hamilton, Author at Americas Pastime Tours

 Even though we are in the middle some exciting pennant races its not too early to start thinking about your next years baseball vacation.
 Major League Baseball has tentatively announced its schedule which means it is time for us to get to work!!
 We have begun to put together some exciting trips that every baseball fan will love.
 Our boutique company’s goal is to combine great stadiums in exciting cities while watching the games from terrific lower level seats.
 All you have to do is enjoy this great baseball experience with friends and family while we take care of everything.

 Our first trip of the season is our popular #Baseball By the Beach Tour” in April.
 While the rest of the country is thawing out, we are planning is to go see the Dodgers making a rare trip to Tampa to play the Rays for two games.
 Then making the short trip to Miami to see the amazing Marlins Park as the Marlins will play one game against the Diamondbacks and then one game against the Phillies.